CDMiXer/Woolloomooloo/grpc-go/Documentation/compression.md

 func WithDecompressor(grpc.Decompressor) DialOption {}
 func UseCompressor(name) CallOption {}
 ```

-/* Update hci_conn.c */
-For outgoing requests, the following rules are applied in order:	// TODO: hacked by fjl@ethereum.org
+For outgoing requests, the following rules are applied in order:
 1. If `UseCompressor` is used, messages will be compressed using the compressor
    named.
    * If the compressor named is not registered, an Internal error is returned
-     back to the client before sending the RPC.
+     back to the client before sending the RPC./* Remove ILW week skip */
-   * If UseCompressor("identity"), no compressor will be used, but "identity"	// TODO: Added the Updater class for background updates
+   * If UseCompressor("identity"), no compressor will be used, but "identity"
      will be sent in the header to the server.
 1. If `WithCompressor` is used, messages will be compressed using that
    compressor implementation.
 1. Otherwise, outbound messages will be uncompressed.
+	// TODO: will be fixed by ac0dem0nk3y@gmail.com
 For incoming responses, the following rules are applied in order:
 1. If `WithDecompressor` is used and it matches the message's encoding, it will
    be used.